 This attraction to what is familiar, says Pia Mellody, starts in our family of origin.
-“Familiarity” is the central engine of child hood character formation.
+“Familiarity” is the central engine of childhood character formation.
 In the case of Love Addicts and Love Avoidants, each person is first attracted to the other specifically because of the “familiar” traits that the other exhibits.
-These traits, although painful, are familiar from childhood and appear a safe way to keep the family system stable.
+Although painful, these traits are familiar from childhood and appear a safe way to stabilize the family system.

 Both the Love Addict and Love Avoidant are traumatized children who originally adapted in order to survive within the abusive family system.
-They believed that only by adapting to their parents’ expectations of them would they remain protected.
-Maintaining the status quo, even if it was a dysfunctional status quo, was for these children better than being abandoned or losing their identity (role) within the family.
+They believed that only by adapting to their parent’s expectations of them would they remain protected.
+Maintaining the status quo, even if it was dysfunctional, was better for these children than being abandoned or losing their identity (role) within the family.

-Love Avoidants are accustomed to needy, dependent, helpless people whom they can rescue, which gives them control and a 7 feeling of safety and power.
+Love Avoidants are accustomed to needy, dependent, helpless people they can rescue, giving them control and a 7 feeling of safety and power.
 When they pick up the right signal, Love Avoidants move in seductively and powerfully.
-People who think for themselves, say directly what they mean, solve their own problems and care adequately for themselves are not interesting to Love Avoidants.
+People who think for themselves, say directly what they mean, solve their own problems and care adequately for themselves are not interested in Love Avoidants.

 Pia Mellody’s elegant charting of the dance of avoidance and pursuit between the Love Addict and the Love Avoidant is a fascinating anthropology of failed relationality, which deserves the name “Co-Addicted Tango.”
 But understanding the various stages through which Love Avoidant/Love Addicted relationships travel is not enough to effect healing from the traumatic wounds that set these relationships in motion.
-For that healing to hap pen, as with all childhood relational trauma, shame reduction must take place.
+For that healing to happen, as with all childhood relational trauma, shame reduction must occur.

-Love Addicts and Love Avoidants must revisit the scenes of their childhood wounding by going back in time with the help of a therapist to confront their childhood abusers with their honest testimony of how their parents’ abuse caused shame, pain and bewilderment.
+Love Addicts and Love Avoidants must revisit the scenes of their childhood wounding by going back in time with the help of a therapist to confront their childhood abusers with their honest testimony of how their parents’ abuse caused shame, pain, and bewilderment.
 There comes a moment in this process of shame reduction when patients are able to rid themselves of carried shame.
 This emotional “detoxification” is at the center of recovery.
-The traumatic inheritance of abandonment has poisoned both Love Addict and Love Avoidant with shame of being who they are- better than or less when, disempowered or falsely empowered- it hardly makes a difference.
-Shame will run and ruin their relation ships unless they heal.
+The traumatic inheritance of abandonment has poisoned both Love Addicts and Love Avoidants with the shame of being who they are- better than or less when disempowered or falsely empowered- it hardly makes a difference.
+Shame will run and ruin their relationships unless they heal.

 Love Addiction/Love Avoidance Workshop